pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 ```

 Depending on the class of error that you are experiencing, you may need to edit one or more of these resource fields,
-as well as potentially change the location of particular resources in the list.
+as well as change the location of particular resources in the list.
 Since this is an advanced operation,
 we recommend you check-in with the [Pulumi Community Slack](https://slack.pulumi.com) first before editing your snapshot.